sdemingo/gbb/README.md

 - `ESC`: Return to the previous panel or quit the application

-All the help messages are in spanish but if you want to use `gbb` in your server and you want change them, ask me.
+All the help messages are in spanish but if you want to use `gbb` in your server and you want change them, send PR or ask me.

 ![](stuff/gbb-snapshot.png)

 ## Status

-Work in progress.
-Not usable yet.

 - [X] User Interface
 - [X] API REST server
 - [X] Auth users
-- [ ] Scripts to manage the database
+- [X] Scripts to manage the database
+- [ ] Emailing users to notify mentions
+- [ ] Add key to go to the end of a thread

 ## Build